|Aerial Survey Pioneers|

 In 2007 the ASPRS Films Committee began conducting audio and video interviews with individuals who participated in the technological development and application of photogrammetry, mapping, and remote sensing.
 In so doing, they captured the interesting, heart-warming stories and personal insights of the pioneers who made the profession the exciting and rapidly evolving industry that it has been.
 About a hundred such interviews have been conducted.
 The videos produced served to create a series of one to two-minute vignettes that focus on various aspects of the mapmaking history.
 Some of these can be viewed on the ASPRS YouTube Channel.

 The Wall of Honor

-The Wall of Honor is a project that uses an ASPRS-managed web site to serve as a gathering point for links to other web sites.
-Those sites represent the creation of individuals or corporation who want to recognize and honor the achievement of others in the field in particular those who they feel have played an important role in the advancement of photogrammetry and remote sensing.
-Visit and learn more about the Wall of Honor.
+The Wall of Honor was an ASPRS-managed website that served as a gathering point for links to other websites created by individuals or corporations to recognize and honor the achievements of individuals in the field who played an important role in the advancement of photogrammetry, mapping, and remote sensing.